TuftsRT/guides/source/hpc/policy/course-policy.md

 # HPC Course Policy
 ### Purpose and Scope

 The HPC infrastructure is a critical tool in enhancing educational experiences, providing students and faculty access to advanced computing resources for research, learning, and academic development.
-The purpose of this policy is to outline the standardized guidelines and procedures for the use of High-Performance Computing (HPC) resources and services in support of teaching and learning activities at Tufts University.
+The purpose of this policy is to outline the guidelines and standard procedures for the use of High-Performance Computing (HPC) resources and services in support of teaching and learning activities at Tufts University.

 This policy applies to all users of HPC resources, including students, faculty, staff, and other authorized personnel.